tamidodo/Apophis/README.md

 * The gravitational perturbations from the Sun, Moon, planets in our Solar System, and 25 asteroids with the largest gravitational effect on Apophis
 * The gravitational harmonics J2 and J4 due to the Earth's oblateness
 * The radiation pressure force and Yarkovksy effect
-* Post-Newtonian relativistic corrections for the Sun (can be changed to include the corrections for all bodies in the simulation, however, the run time of the script increases significantly)
+* Post-Newtonian relativistic corrections for the Sun (can be changed to include the corrections for all bodies in the simulation, however, the run time of the script increases significantly and in most cases, the correction is only significant for the most massive body in the simulation)

 The script is customizable and commented throughout for what variables can be changed for different simulation runs.
 The main customizations include:
 * Length of the simulations in years (change variables `tsimend`, `dtout`)